vilya/ply-parsing-perf/README.md

   belonging to the same property will have the same number of entries.
 It will not produce a correct mesh for any PLY files where this doesn't hold and may crash.
-We currently use a simple check to detect most of these cases and flag the run as failed, but it is still possible for a mesh to pass this check while it has varying numbers of vertices per face.
+We currently use a simple check to detect most of these cases and flag the run as failed, but the test isn't 100% accurate: it's unlikely but still possible for a mesh to pass the test while having varying numbers of vertices per face.

 * The `RPly` code relies on the order of vertex properties being sensible.
 Any properties loaded as a group (e.g. "x", "y" and "z" for vertex position),